 In 2017, a highly regarded environmentalist (with six honorary doctorates) named Paul Hawkin, produced and edited an important environmental book.
-In it, he described the results of a team of several hundred environmentalist, scientist, researchers, teachers, etc., which he had assembled and charged with the task of finding the most effective methods of not only stopping the Climate Crisis, but reversing its effects.
+In it, he described the results of a team of several hundred environmentalist, scientist, researchers, teachers, etc., which he had assembled and charged with the task of finding and updating the most effective methods of not only stopping the Climate Crisis, but reversing its effects.
 Within a few years, this team of experts had produced, Drawdown.
 It not only itemized all of the steps necessary to expediently and efficiently stop and reverse the Climate Crisis, but had pointed out the tremendous international economic advantages of pursuing their route to saving all life on this, our only planet.

 So, now that we have an extremely simplified description of the problem and a very comprehensive solution, how do we go about taking on the most difficult aspect, that being the implementation?
 It should be pointed out, regarding the concept of shutting down the fossil fuel industries, that most of those ineffectual ideas involve major decisions made by large corporations at the behest and eventual cooperation with various governments.
 Thankfully, that is not entirely the case with the Drawdown Project!

 Now we come to the final and most critical aspect of reversing the apocalypse which is, in less than a dozen years, destined to befall us all.
-What kind of management will take on this most important project in the entire history of mankind?
+What kind of management will take on this most important project in the entire history of humankind?
 While I can proffer some management suggestions, I won't presume to assert a firm answer to this final aspect of a solution.
 Of course, since Paul Hawkin has already assembled an experienced, qualified and sincerely dedicated team to deal with this issue, it would seem logical that the members of The Drawdown Project would be ideal candidates to continue providing the necessary ongoing research.
 Also, it would seem to me, that at the top of the management pyramid we should see representatives of all the major countries of the world.
 This should not only contribute to international agreement but multi-level participation, as well.

 As for startup funding, it would seem to me that initially a very straight forward formula could be used to assess a fee on each of the 195 countries of the world which would be based on the percentage of total pollution which they each have historically, and are currently, producing.
 In time, according to the Drawdown projections, income from the various planet saving techniques would not only be self-supporting, but quite "profitable".